 The analysis identified three prominent 'groups' for Season 1 (Table 4-9).
-Trips identified as Black Sea Bass driven were primarily electric gear but there were some hook and line trips.
+Trips identified as Black Sea Bass driven were primarily electric H&L gear but there were some hand H&L (handline or rod & reel) trips.
 These trips landed other species but were centered around black sea bass, indicating that this was the driving species.
 Another type of trip in this season is the Core Snapper Grouper trip, under which many trips were grouped, which suggests that this catch combination is common in this season for this area.
-The primary species on these trips included vermilion, gray triggerfish, species of the jacks complex, and grunts, and the main gear type was electric.
-Vermilion is the driving species for these trips.
-The third prominent group identified in the analysis was the

-Deepwater trips, dominated by snowy grouper (driving species), 'other species, blueline tilefish, golden tilefish and yellowedge grouper.
-The main gear for this trip type is electric but there are some longline trips.
+The primary species on these trips included vermilion, gray triggerfish, species of the jacks complex, and grunts, and the main gear type was electric H&L. Vermilion is the driving species for these trips.
+The third prominent group identified in the analysis was the Deepwater trips, dominated by snowy grouper (driving species), 'other species, blueline tilefish, golden tilefish and yellowedge grouper.
+The main gear for this trip type is electric H&L but there are some longline trips.

 Analysis of Season 2 trips indicated that there were three main trip types based on species, but some differences in gear types for these trips (Table 4-9).
-The Core Snapper Grouper trip type included black sea bass, gag, red porgy, other species, vermilion, gray triggerfish, and greater amberjack as the main species, and these trips listed top gear as electric or hook and line.
+The Core Snapper Grouper trip type included black sea bass, gag, red porgy, other species, vermilion, gray triggerfish, and greater amberjack as the main species, and these trips listed top gear as electric H&L or hand H&L (handline or rod & reel).
 Black sea bass, gag and red porgy were identified as the driving species on these trips.

-Another type of trip in this season is the Blueline tilefish trip, which the analysis indicates is the prominent species for this trip type.
-The main gears for this trip type are electric and longline.
+Another type of trip in this season is the blueline tilefish trip, which the analysis indicates is the prominent species for this trip type.
+The main gears for this trip type are electric H&L and longline.
 The third prominent group identified in the analysis was the Deepwater trips.
-Similar to Season 1, this trip type is primarily snowy grouper (driving species), golden tilefish and yellowedge grouper caught with electric gear.
+Similar to Season 1, this trip type is primarily snowy grouper (driving species), golden tilefish and yellowedge grouper caught with electric H&L gear.